 How to index your grassland field

 Firstly, it is important to have a clear idea of what you need each field to do for your business.
-Some are there to provide a long grazing season, some produce most of your silage or hay, while others have an important role in finishing stock.
+Some are there to provide a long grazing season, silage or hay, biodivesrity, increase soil health, reduced inputs or finishing stock.
 It is important to consider the fields and to ask yourself whether it is doing a job for you.

-This visual assessment, grassland index, of the field needs to be done alongside an assessment of soil structure by digging holes and soil nutrient status by looking at soil test results.
-If these aren’t right, it doesn’t matter what you sow the field will not perform.
+This visual assessment of the field needs to be done alongside an assessment of soil structure by digging holes and soil nutrient status by looking at soil test results.
+If these aren’t right, it doesn’t matter what you sow, the field will not perform.

 - Walk the field on fortnightly basis.